 Yes, the Sony X950G is better than X900F.
 It has a better processor, object-based super resolution, higher peak brightness mode, more reliable motion handling, higher-quality speakers, and a wider viewing angle in its 75 and 85-inch models.

 The Sony X950G vs X900F brings more improvements to the table.

-The X950G offers 4K HDR X1 Ultimate processor, Object-Based Super Resolution technology, X-Wide Viewing Angle in larger screen models, better local dimming, a higher peak brightness, low input lags, and superb HDR quality content.
+The X950G offers 4K HDR X1 Ultimate processor, Object-Based Super Resolution technology, X-Wide Viewing Angle in larger digital screen models, better local dimming, a higher peak brightness mode, low input lag, and superb 4K UHD/HDR quality content.